Signed in as:

 An important part of the project's consideration is to assure that it is feasible and that it has a high likelihood of resulting in the desired outcomes.
 There are many key questions that need to be satisfactorily answered.
 The Ten Friends Board of Directors will only proceed with funding the project based on a positive determination of its feasibility and the likelihood of its long-term sustainability.

 As usual, it all comes down to funding -- both for initial project expenses and for assuring that it is sustainable.
-We are presently developing a funding plan that seeks to assure that adequate funding resources ae available to support the project.
+A funding plan has been developed by the school and several Nepal governments have agreed to fund the project.
+The funding plan seeks to assure that adequate funding resources ae available to support the project both in the short and long-term.

 The Shree Pipal Bhanjyang Secondary School will operate the hostel.
 All activities will be managed by the school’s administration, while Ten Friends / donors will provide the necessary funding to support them.
 If the school can get financial support from the local government or other non-profit organizations, charities, and foundations, the budget would be shared.